ignacoder/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 6 - Creates a C program that prints all single digit numbers of base 10 starting from 0 using putchar function only.

-Task 7 - Creates a C program that
+Task 7 - Creates a C program that prints the lowercase alphabets in reverse, followed by a new line.

 Task 8 - Creates a C program that